Please find a summary of each subject below. Please use the links above for more detailed information.

 A good pass in Mathematics at GCSE (universities currently indicate this as a 6) will be needed for virtually all scientific and engineering courses and for certain others like Anthropology, Business Studies, Economics, Geography and Psychology.
 Very many careers will be closed if a pass standard (currently 4) in Mathematics is not obtained.

 Pupils may continue with their current languages for their IGCSEs in the 4th and 5th Year.
 However, no pupil can pick up a new language ab initio in the 4th Year.
 Language skills are, as ever, highly regarded by employers.
 Obtaining a good grade in a Modern Foreign Language is also very useful evidence of a pupil’s ability to learn any language should a future employer require such training for their employees.
-Increasingly, universities also look for pupils having a language qualification as part of a rounded set of academic skills; this is particularly true for universities in the USA and other parts of the world.
+Some universities also look for pupils having a language qualification as part of a rounded set of academic skills; this is particularly true for universities in the USA and other parts of the world.

 There are two ways of studying GCSE Music, each with different entry requirements which provide secure foundations for success.